Independent property advice. Paid for by you, not by the deal.

 A structured method for evaluating property investment decisions.

-The Framework is a written analytical tool.
+The Framework is a written analytical tool designed to be applied before any property acquisition.
 Not a course, not a community, not a coaching programme.
-It is a document you work through before your next acquisition, and return to each time after that.
+A document you work through to test the decision before capital is committed.

-A five-factor framework for scoring any acquisition: mortgageability and exit liquidity, stock durability, location resilience, upside potential, and true net yield, with a separate four-factor Fit Overlay calibrating the deal to the investor behind it.
-Worked examples applied end-to-end.
+A five-factor framework for testing any property acquisition against mortgageability and exit liquidity, stock durability, location resilience, upside potential, and true net yield.

-A six-factor framework for assessing the structural balance of a portfolio rather than just the strength of individual deals.
-Most portfolios fail through repeated concentration, not through one bad acquisition.
-Includes worked examples and a self-applicable scoring worksheet.
+A six-factor framework for assessing the structural balance of a portfolio rather than the strength of individual deals.

 A short diagnostic of how you currently make property decisions.